ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-axway-cli.md

 ## Provide an environment resource

 After the details of the DOSA account have been provided, you are prompted to either create an environment resource in Amplify Central or provide the name of an existing environment resource.
-The environment will hold the Kubernetes resources that were found by the discovery agent.
+The environment will hold the Kubernetes resources that were found by the Amplify Istio Discovery Agent.

 ```bash
 Create a new environment